-The tour starts in the vineyard with an explanation on how (and how not to!) produce grapes for wine, from the planting of the vines through the three years until hopefully you reap your first harvest and then the annual cycle thereafter.
+Red Wharf Bay Vineyard is an independent micro-vineyard situated in the Traeth Coch Area of Outstanding Natural Beauty.
+Some vines were planted in 2010 but most, planted in the spring of 2017, are still maturing.
+The tour starts in the vineyard with an explanation as to how (and how not to!) produce grapes for wine, taking you from the planting of the vines through the three years until hopefully you reap your first harvest, and then the annual cycle thereafter.
 I’ll describe my successes and follies - lots of those in Anglesey and Spain - as I go about this complex profession in my own unique way.

-We will then go inside to taste wine and talk about my partners in Spain, problems with the Common Agricultural Policy, the story of the ceramics of “The Potters Village” near Cordaba, of leather handbags made in the same town as many top fashion houses, of olive oil from 100 year old trees (which you can taste if you wish) and of the production of our very special wine blended from Spanish and UK grapes (which you definitely get to taste, along with two other wines).
+We’ll then talk about the Spanish connection - finding partners there, problems with the Common Agricultural Policy, the story of the ceramics of “The Potters Village” near Córdoba, of the town that makes leather handbags for many of the world’s top fashion houses, of olive oil from 100 year old trees (which you can taste if you wish) and of the production of our very special wine blended from Spanish and UK grapes (which you definitely get to taste, along with two other wines).

 Vineyard Tour and Wine Tasting

-1. These are not wines produced from our own grapes - the vines won’t be mature enough for a couple of years yet.
-You will taste three wines, one made from the same grapes as I have planted and made specially for me to match the wine I will eventually produce, one made from the grapes I have bought in from Spain - and then finally our unique blend of the two - our signature Crooked Field Red.
+1. The wines are not yet those produced from our own grapes - the vines won’t be mature enough for a couple of years yet.
+You will taste three wines, one made from the same grapes as I have planted and had made specially for me to match the wine I will eventually produce, one made from the grapes I have bought in from Spain - and then finally our unique blend of the two - our signature Crooked Field Red.
 This year we are only able to produce red wine, our white wine will be ready next year.

-2. Please book a place on a tour before you arrive.
+2. Please book a place on a tour before you set out.
 We are only a small operation and If you simply turn up without making any arrangements in advance I’m afraid you will probably find the vineyard is closed.

 3. You need to be reasonably mobile to tour the vineyard, there are slopes and uneven ground.
 You will also need outdoor shoes and clothing.